minimops/murtel_ctcs/README.md

 In the `utils` dir, bash helper scripts for image pairing and gif creation is found.

 Labeling Helpers are in `labelers`.
 Some legacy code in `trial_code`.

+The directory `aligning` also includes visualization code for SuperGlue operations as well as surface movement estimation.

 ---